AdmiralPotato/2d_overlay_on_3d/README.md

-# Trying s 3D scene with 2D overlays
+# Trying a 3D scene with 2D overlays

 Inspirations: